AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

 - Verification key.
 - Hash of the function bytecode.

+### Hints

-It also includes hints that aid in the verifications carried out in this circuit or later iterations:
+Data that aids in the verifications carried out in this circuit or later iterations:

 - Membership witness for the function leaf.
 - Membership witness for the contract leaf.